mara/mara-schema/README.md

 - Setting `personal_data` to `True` means that the attribute contains personally identifiable information and thus should be hidden from most users.
 - When `high_cardinality` is `True`, then the attribute is hidden in front-ends that can not deal well with dimensions with a lot of values.
 - The `type` attribute controls how some fields are treated in artifact creation.
 See [mara_schema/attribute.py#L7](mara_schema/attribute.py#L7).
-- An `important_field` highlights the the data set and is shown by default in overviews.
+- An `important_field` highlights the data set and is shown by default in overviews.
 - When `accessible_via_entity_link` is `False`, then the attribute will be hidden in data sets that use the entity as an dimension.

 &nbsp;